smoyergh/hse-mongo/README_HSE.md

 mongod.conf option `storage.hse.stagingPath`.
 If the staging media class already exists, these options have no effect.

+> **Notice**:  In this HSE 2.0 release candidate the staging media class
+> must be configured the first time `mongod` starts, it cannot be added
+> later.
+This limitation will be removed for the final HSE 2.0 release.

 ## Running MongoDB with HSE